HeapsIO/heaps-doc/Flow.md

 ### Demo 2

 The second sample code will give the `h2d.Interactive` the ability to change the properties of the Flow.
+Each time you **press the button "click me!"** the Flow content changes and a `trace()` prints the currently active Flow setting to the console.

 #### Screenshot 2